 Mistake 7: Not properly managing customer expectations

 This may not seem like something that is overly important but in reality it’s incredibly important.
-Every customer has a vision of how they want the floor to look upon completion- sometimes it’s achievable but not always, so it is incredibly important to get really good at managing customer expectations.
-This is where contractors can get into trouble even before they’ve started the job.
+Every customer has a vision of how they want the floor to look upon completion- sometimes it’s achievable but not always, so it is important to effectively manage customer expectations.
+This is often what contractors new to polishing and grinding find most difficult.

 It is so important to properly educate your customer on what is a reasonable expectation for their floor, because every floor is different and has its own “personality” so to speak.

 Here are some potential topics that should be covered before work begins…

 - If removing VCT before polishing, you will most likely see a “ghost shadow” of the VCT that will NEVER go away no matter how much grinding you do- and you won’t see it until the polishing part of the job.